Deferred Action for Childhood Arrivals: Legal challenges to rescission

-Trump v.
-NAACP
+Department of Homeland Security v.
+Regents of the University of California (2020)

-In June 2020, in Trump v.
-NAACP (DACA) the Supreme Court, ruling on the three injunctions blocking the rescission of the DACA, affirmed that the current reasoning given for the rescission was arbitrary and capricious under the APA, but did not rule on the merits of the DACA itself nor prevented the government from issuing a new rescission with better rationale.
+In June 2020, in Department of Homeland Security v.
+Regents of the University of California the Supreme Court, ruling on the three injunctions blocking the rescission of the DACA, affirmed that the current reasoning given for the rescission was arbitrary and capricious under the APA, but did not rule on the merits of the DACA itself nor prevented the government from issuing a new rescission with better rationale.
 NAACP President Derrick Johnson responded to the Supreme Court ruling in statement, saying "For far too long, the voices of the undocumented DACA recipients from the African Diaspora were silenced.
 There is no democratic dream for anyone if we don't allow our DREAMers to fully participate.
 This is a tremendous victory for America.
 Today's Supreme Court ruling in our favor is an incredible victory for justice, in the spirit of the NAACP's groundbreaking Supreme Court victory in Brown v Board of Education."

-GQ magazine reported that under NAACP President/CEO Derrick Johnson's leadership, "the nation's foremost and oldest civil rights organization landed a huge win in its Supreme Court case — Trump v.
-NAACP — that prevents Donald Trump's administration from rescinding the Deferred Action for Childhood Arrivals program for young immigrants."
+GQ magazine reported that under NAACP President/CEO Derrick Johnson's leadership, "the nation's foremost and oldest civil rights organization landed a huge win in its Supreme Court case — [then] Trump v.
+NAACP— that prevents Donald Trump's administration from rescinding the Deferred Action for Childhood Arrivals program for young immigrants."
 Johnson added, "It's a huge victory for us."

 On June 25, 2020, The Hill reported that the NAACP "successfully convinced the Supreme Court to rule against Trump.
 Its decision to defend DACA, [NAACP President Derrick Johnson] said, came in part because of the organization's traditional role of being a voice for Black communities, including immigrants.
-"DACA, oftentimes people seem to think of the Latinx community, when in fact it was far more reaching than that," Johnson said."
+'DACA, oftentimes people seem to think of the Latinx community, when in fact it was far more reaching than that,' Johnson said."

 The Washington Post reported that "Trump has often seemed ambivalent about DACA recipients — lauding them at some points and declaring they are "no angels" at others — but his administration has tried since September 2017 to end the program.
 It was implemented as an executive action by Obama in 2012 after a failed congressional attempt at comprehensive immigration reform."

 Justice Roberts wrote in an opinion that "the dispute before the court is not whether DHS may rescind DACA.
 All parties agree that it may.
 The dispute is instead primarily about the procedure the agency followed in doing so..."